keyvank/tsp/src/4-think.md

 Although one-hot encoding works perfectly when the options are limited, it doesn't work in cases where we have millions of options (E.g a word in a language model).
 So we have to come up with a different solution.

 Let's get back to our dummy solution, where we assigned a number to each word.
 Let's modify this method a bit: instead of mapping a word to a single number, let's map them to multiple numbers, but in a smart way!
 Each of the numbers assigned to the words will have a certain meaning.
 The 1st dimension could specify if the word is a verb or a name, the 2nd dimension could specify if it has a positive or a negative feeling, the 3rd can specify if it's about moving or staying still and so on.
 This is known as a word-embedding.
 A mapping between words to \\(k\\) dimensional numbers.
 Feeding a a neural networks this way saves a lot of neurons for us.
 We'll only have to pass \\(k\\) numbers per each word!

+Our language model was getting 10 words as an input and could predict the next word as an output.
+Imagine we train it and works very well.
+What will happen if we want to predict the next word of a 3 word sentence?
+For sure we can’t just put those 3 word on the first three input gates of our network and expect the output to be the fourth word.
+It is trained to only spit out the 11th word.
+In fact, the input/ouputs of language models are not like that.
+A language model of n inputs typically has also n outputs.
+And each output assumes the input has a certain length:

+## All you need is attention!

+If you have heard of GPT style language models (The most famous one being ChatGPT) the letters GPT stand for Generatice Pretrained Transformer.
+Here I’m going to talk about a revolutionary neural-network architecture named Transformer, which was first introduced by X scientists in a paper titled: “All you need is attention”

+Attention mechanism which has gave us humans the hope that someday we might have AGI, is nothing but a combination of neural-network layers, which happens to be very effective in learning and generating language data.

 **MatMul**